caseysinclair/encore/README.md

 # ╫ Encore
-Javascript Utility library for the Web Audio API to help provide creative and dynamic way to use the interface to product creative and dynamic native audio for web based animations, applications and game
+Javascript Utility library for the Web Audio API that helps to provide an easier way to use the interface to produce creative and dynamic, native web audio audio experiences for animations, applications and games